Pulled Chest Voice - The Big Vocal Problem

 Vowels, Vowels, Vowels

 If you were to ask me the one secret of singing, I would say it lies in the vowel.
-The vowel will actually change the shape of your throat and mouth and allow the resonators to hand over from one to the other while maintaining balanced vocal sounds.
+The vowel will actually change the shape of your throat and mouth and allow the resonators to hand over from one vocal register to the other while maintaining balanced vocal sounds.

 In general, the more open or wide the vowel is (like AH), the more it will engage chest resonance.
-Likewise, the more closed (like OO), the more it will engage in a strong head voice.
+Likewise, the more closed (like OO), the more it will engage in a full head voice.

 This simple premise of smoothly transitioning the vocal mechanism (vowel tuning through the range of pitches) with healthy vocal cord motion is the key to unlocking vocal strength, ease, range, control, and more.